Psoriasis

 5. How is psoriasis diagnosed?

-A dermatologist typically diagnoses psoriasis through a physical examination of the skin, nails, and scalp.
-In some cases, a skin biopsy may be done to confirm the diagnosis.
+A dermatologist usually diagnoses psoriasis through a physical examination of the skin, nails, and scalp.
+In some cases, a skin biopsy may be performed to confirm the condition.

 6. Can psoriasis be cured?

-There is no permanent cure for psoriasis, but it can be effectively managed with treatments such as topical creams, light therapy, oral medications, or biologics.
+There is no permanent cure for psoriasis, but symptoms can be effectively managed with individualized care, including lifestyle measures, diet, and professional treatments.

 7. What triggers psoriasis flare-ups?